mazelab/docker-nginx-proxy/README.md

 nginx-proxy sets up a container running nginx and [docker-gen][1].  docker-gen generates reverse proxy configs for nginx and reloads nginx when containers are started and stopped.

 See [Automated Nginx Reverse Proxy for Docker][2] for why you might want to use this.

+## HTTP to HTTPS redirecting

+The used port to redirect to is the host port which is bound to 443.
+You can also set a custom redirect port with the environment variable HTTPS_REDIRECT_PORT.

+    $ docker run -d -p 8080:80 -p 8443:443 mazelab/nginx-proxy
+    # -> queries to 8080 will be redirected to 8443

+    $ docker run -d -p 8080:80 -p 8443:443 -e HTTPS_REDIRECT_PORT=443 mazelab/nginx-proxy
+    # -> queries to 8080 will be redirected to 443

 ### Usage